-Good nutrition, particularly in the first three years of life, is important in establishing a good foundation that has implications for a child’s future physical and mental health, academic achievement, and economic productivity.
+Good nutrition, particularly in the first three years of life, is important for establishing a good foundation that has implications for a child’s future physical and mental health, academic achievement, and economic productivity.
 Unfortunately, food insecurity is an obstacle that threatens that critical foundation.
-According to the United States Department of Agriculture (USDA), 16.7 million children under 18 in the United States live in households where they are unable to consistently access enough nutritious food necessary for a healthy life.
+According to the United States Department of Agriculture (USDA), 15.9 million children under 18 in the United States live in households where they are unable to consistently access enough nutritious food necessary for a healthy life.[i]
 Although food insecurity is harmful to any individual, it can be particularly devastating among children due to their increased vulnerability and the potential for long-term consequences.

 We address child hunger through two national programs:

-- 16.7 million children lived in food insecure households in 2011.[i]
+- 15.9 million children lived in food insecure households in 2012.[ii]

 Emergency Food Assistance

 - Proper nutrition is vital to the growth and development of children.
-62 percent of client households with children under the age of 18 reported participating in the National School Lunch Program, but only 14 percent reported having a child participate in a summer feeding program that provides free food when school is out.[vi]
+62 percent of client households with children under the age of 18 reported participating in the National School Lunch Program, but only 14 percent reported having a child participate in a summer feeding program that provides free food when school is out.[vii]

-- In 2011, 16.1 million or approximately 22 percent of children in the U.S. lived in poverty.[ix]
+- In 2012, 16.1 million or approximately 22 percent of children in the U.S. lived in poverty.[x]

 Participation in Federal Nutrition Programs

-[ii] Gundersen, C., Waxman, E., Engelhard, E., Del Vecchio, T, Satoh, A. & Lopez-Betanzos, A. (2012).
-Map the Meal Gap2012: Child Food Insecurity.
-Feeding America.
+[iii] Gundersen, C., Waxman, E., Engelhard, E., Satoh, A., & Chawla, N. (2013).
+Map the Meal Gap 2013, Feeding America.